zmitchell/splatter/guide/src/getting_started/platform-specific_setup.md

 brew install cmake
 ```

-This should provide all the developer tools needed for building nannou.
+This should provide all the developer tools needed for building splatter.

 ## Windows